ltrujello/Hobby_Curve_Algorithm/README.md

                       debug: bool=False) -> list[tuple]:
     """Calculates all cubic Bezier control points, based on John Hobby's algorithm, and pretty prints them."""
 ```
-* **Input:** Supply your points that you want to interpolate in the `points` argument and specify any additional parameters you want.
+* **Input:** Supply the points that you want to interpolate in the `points` argument and specify any additional parameters you want.
 As you can tell, default values are also provided.

 * **Output:** This function returns a list of the control points that were calculated and writes to `sys.std.out` (your terminal, if you run it in a terminal) and pretty prints the control points.
 By "pretty prints", I mean it aligns the calculated tuples up in columns for easy viewing.